 Hands of Peace is an interfaith organization that empowers young people to raise their voices as leaders of change.
 Through the power of dialogue, Palestinians, Israelis and Americans partner to achieve peace, equality, freedom and justice.

-Started in the Chicago suburbs, this non-profit was created in 2002 by three women—one Christian, one Jewish, and one Muslim—who shared the conviction that peace could be nurtured, person-by-person.
+Founded in the Chicago suburbs, this non-profit was started by members of the Christian, Jewish and Muslim communities—who shared the conviction that peace could be nurtured, person-by-person.
 We have expanded in size, strength, and scope ever since, including the addition of our San Diego Program in 2014.

 Our Chicago and San Diego Programs serve more than 90 teens each summer.
 Hands of Peace is unique in that Middle East teens are hosted by local families — providing a meaningful opportunity for cross-cultural exchange.
 We have also embarked on an alumni program to the Middle East, where our American teens have the opportunity to spend time in Israel/Palestine, hosted by local HOP families there.